How to Take Amazing Product Images for Under £75

-If you do decide to use natural light, you’ll have to work quickly considering how temperamental British weather is.
-Also, the strength of the light will vary on different days so your photos won’t look consistent if you shoot for more than one day (although you will be able to retouch your images in post-processing).
+If you do decide to use natural light, you’ll have to work quickly considering how temperamental British weather can be.
+Also, the strength of the light will vary on different days, so your photos won’t look consistent if you shoot for more than one day (although you will be able to retouch your images in post-processing).

 White Backdrop – £20